Reuters asks judge to release secret Propecia documents

 Under U.S. law, court filings are presumed to be public, and the bar for secrecy is particularly high for the Propecia documents Reuters seeks to unseal, the motion states, because they are essential to plaintiffs’ claim that the drug causes persistent sexual side effects.

-"These documents should not remain under seal absent the most compelling reasons," Reuters argued.
-Read the Reuters motihere
+“These documents should not remain under seal absent the most compelling reasons,” Reuters argued.

 Reporting by Dan Levine